 Lukasz Palka

 Lukasz Palka is a Polish-born, American-raised expat living in Tokyo, Japan.
-His whole life he had various interests in the arts and photography being one of them.
-About ten years ago Lukasz shed many of those other preoccupations and focused solely on photography.
-These days he runs his own business called EYExplore, determined to teach photography to people visiting or living in Tokyo.
-It’s been a great honor for us to take an interview with Lukasz Palka and we wish you a pleasant reading of his fantastic story.
+He had various interests in the arts his whole life, photography being one of them.
+Lukasz shed many of those other preoccupations about ten years ago and focused solely on photography.
+These days, he runs his own business called EYExplore, dedicated to teaching photography to people visiting or living in Tokyo.
+It’s been a great honor to interview Lukasz Palka, and we wish you a pleasant reading of his fantastic story.

 The First Steps in Photography